If you have a problem, if no one else can help you, and if you can find them, maybe you can hire the A-Team...

 This covers a vast range of issues, not just with lenders, but also with mortgage brokers.
 It includes way lenders handle mortgage arrears problems, or whether a mortgage or loan was affordable when it was first taken out.
 There's also the once huge issue of endowment mis-selling, although time's now running out for this.

 A growing number of complaints come from people who feel they have been mistreated by a payday lender.
 If you've had payments taken unexpectedly from your bank account, don't think the lender properly checked you could afford to repay the loan or it's been harassing you to repay your debt, the Ombudsman can help.
 See our Payday Loan Alternatives guide for help if you're considering one of these loans.

-Savings & deposit accounts
+Savings and deposit accounts

 A payment due from a pension provider had been posted to my previous address (I'd moved since taking it out) and banked in 2000.
 The company wasn't able to provide details of the account the cheque was paid into so I opened a complaint with the Financial Ombudsman.
-It settled in full about 3 weeks later with 10 years interest - a total of £8,219 - and I believe getting the FOS involved made a big difference.
+It settled in full about 3 weeks later with 10 years' interest - a total of £8,219 - and I believe getting the Ombudsman involved made a big difference.

 Don't miss out on updates to this guide Get MoneySavingExpert's free, spam-free weekly email full of guides & loopholes

 Companies must treat customers fairly and reasonably.
 But of course, that definition's open to question.
 Unlike a court, the Ombudsman can rule against companies even if they’re acting within the law, as this is not the only source it takes into consideration.
 The three sources it uses are:

 The primary source is the law.
 If companies' actions break the law, then it’s clear-cut.